Igglybuff/awesome-piracy/readme.md

 ## Mobile Apps
 - [AdAway](https://adaway.org/) An open-source ad blocker for Android using the hosts file.
 It needs ROOT access
+- [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware, and other annoyances.
+- [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
 - [NewPipe](https://newpipe.schabi.org/) The original YouTube experience without annoying ads and questionable permissions
+- [Revanced Manager](https://github.com/revanced/revanced-manager/) ReVanced Manager is a tool to patch/modify many apps including the official Youtube, making it possible to add many features such as adblocking, background playback and sponsor skip and many more.
+It can also modify other apps including TikTok, Spotify, Messenger etc. It is loosely based off the now shutdown Vanced.
+- [YMusic](https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) YouTube Music Player & Downloader
 - [nzb360](http://nzb360.com/) :star2: nzb360 is a full-featured NZB manager that focuses on providing the best experience possible for controlling all of your Usenet needs.
+- [nzbUnity](https://nzbunity.dozenzb.com/) iOS app for managing your favourite NZB applications
 - [Ombi](https://play.google.com/store/apps/details?id=com.tidusjar.Ombi) Companion app for Ombi to request Plex content
 - [Tautulli Remote](https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote) Mobile version of Tautilli for monitoring Plex on the go
 - [MyJDownloader](https://play.google.com/store/apps/details?id=org.appwork.myjdandroid&hl=en_US) enables you to remote control your desktop JDownloader from your pocket while you're on the go.
 - [FilePursuit Pro](https://play.google.com/store/apps/details?id=com.filepursuit.filepursuitpro) FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
-- [YMusic](https://forum.xda-developers.com/android/apps-games/app-youtube-music-sound-stream-youtubes-t3399722) YouTube Music Player & Downloader
-- [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
-- [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware, and other annoyances.
-- [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open-source manga reader for Android.
+- [Tachiyomi](https://github.com/inorichi/tachiyomi/) Tachiyomi is a free and open-source manga reader for Android.
+- [Kotatsu](https://github.com/KotatsuApp/Kotatsu/) Kotatsu is a free and open-source manga reader for Android.
 - [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
 You can find an endless amount of APKs and Mobile software there.
 For download, registration is required
-- [AnYme](https://github.com/zunjae/anYme) Unofficial Anime App for MyAnimeList
 - [Perfect Player](https://play.google.com/store/apps/details?id=com.niklabs.pp) Perfect Player is set-top box style IPTV/Media player for watching videos on TVs, tablets and smartphones.
 - ["My little guide for piracy on iPhone"](https://www.reddit.com/r/Piracy/comments/ajkeq2/my_little_guide_for_piracy_on_iphone/) Post by /u/Impulse_13
-- [nzbUnity](https://nzbunity.dozenzb.com/) iOS app for managing your favourite NZB applications
 - [TiviMate IPTV player](https://play.google.com/store/apps/details?id=ar.tvplayer.tv) A popular Android app for watching IPTV on Android set-top boxes.
 - [Fildo](https://fildo.net/android/en/#) Android music streaming app which fetches files from third party MP3 search engines.
-- [YouTube Vanced](https://vancedapp.com/) Vanced is a well known modded version of YouTube with many features such as adblocking and background playback and many more.

 ### Streaming Apps
 - [MediaBox HD](https://mediaboxhd.net) MediaBox HD is a free streaming app with movies, tv shows, and music.
 VIP membership grants access to 1000s of reliable high-quality streams.
 It can cast to Chromecast, Apple TV, Fire TV, and Xbox.